AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 2. Data is aggregated into Experience Platform via Web SDK, Mobile Edge SDK or API.
 Analytics Data Connector can also be utilized, but may result in journey latency.
 3. You load profiles into Real-Time CDP and build governance policies to ensure responsible use.
 4. You build focused audiences from the list of profiles to check if a **customer** has made a purchase.
-5. You will create a confirmation journey in Adobe Journey Optimizer.
+5. You create a confirmation journey in Adobe Journey Optimizer.
 6. [!DNL Adobe Journey Optimizer] sends out an order confirmation message using the preferred channel.

 >[!ENDTABS]